GitHub Has Become A Haven For China's Censored Internet Users

 Microsoft did not respond to requests for comment.

-"It remains to be see if the government does make a request for Microsoft to take down these projects ... and whether Microsoft will be willing to play ball," said Griffiths.
+"It remains to be seen if the government does make a request for Microsoft to take down these projects ... and whether Microsoft will be willing to play ball," Griffiths said.
 "This could be a really important test for Microsoft and for GitHub."